 - Some companies charge $25 to $50 for a "gold card" with a large credit limit.
 These are not regular credit cards but rather are limited-use cards that can only be used to purchase overpriced goods in a catalog, often requiring consumers to pay partly in cash for the products.

 - Take the time to read the credit card agreement very slowly and carefully - then read it again.
 If you don't understand something, ask questions.

 Credit Card Surcharges

-The law that prohibits surcharges, but allows discounts, does not offer details on how the discounts must be disclosed or how large they can be.
-The law also doesn’t specifically mention debit cards.
-However, California law does prohibit a merchant from engaging in activity that is unfair or deceptive.
+Although the Attorney General is enjoined from enforcing this specific statute, California law does prohibit a merchant from engaging in activity that is unfair or deceptive.
 So, for example, if a merchant charges a credit or debit card surcharge or offers a cash discount, but does not fully disclose this to customers prior to their committing themselves to the goods or services, or if the merchant does not clearly explain its policies regarding debit and credit cards, the merchant may be violating California law.

 If you know of a merchant that you think is improperly charging people extra for using credit or debit cards without pre-disclosing the charge you may file a complaint with the Attorney General, if you have not already done so, at http://oag.ca.gov/consumers or write to her at P.O.
 Box 944255, Sacramento, CA 94244-2550.
 But you should be aware that this office is responsible for protecting the collective legal interests of the people of California.
 Due to our role in consumer litigation on behalf of all of the people of our state, we are not empowered to represent private individuals, whether or not they are citizens of California.
-If you are interested in pursuing personal restitution from a company, you may wish to consider other options such as filing a small claims suit (for individual claims up to $10,000) or consulting with a private attorney who could directly represent your interests.
+If you are interested in pursuing personal restitution from this company, you may wish to consider other options such as filing a small claims suit (for individual claims up to $10,000) or consulting with a private attorney who could directly represent your interests.